TauseefNafeeFattah/Pictagran/README.md

 React: React was used to create the frontend of the website.
 It was used to create reusable components.

 GraphQL: GraphQL was used as the query language to connect and work with MongoDB.
 It was used to query data and to modify the data in MongoDB.

+Context API: Context API was used to manage the states of the application